'American Idol' Recap: Less Fighting, More Singing

 So much of this season’s drama has come from a focus on the spats between the judges that it’s been easy to forget that this show is actually a singing competition.
 Sure, the singers have been there with their mish-mash of good and bad auditions, but they’ve mainly served as the side dish to the judge-fight main course.

-Last night, it was all about the singing.
+Last night, it was all about the singing in Baton Rouge.
 A tight hour of mostly good auditions devoid of the drama, danger and fun of previous episodes.

 Wait.
 Did I say finally in the lead line?
 I meant, sadly.

 This was the girl who led off the show with her knee braced-up like an injured running back on the sidelines.
 Sadly, the closest thing to football we’re going to get during this Bye Week (And yes, I’m aware The Pro Bowl is being played on Sunday).
 She burst out with a soul/jazz voice that seemed like it was springing out of a silver microphone in a Prohibition Era Jazz Club by a singer who went back in time from a Stax Records recording session.
 So much raw soul in a pop container that it seemed impossible to fit that sexy-jazz flow inside, but she pulled it off.
 Though maybe it was overflowing.

 This was the girl who was plucked out of her New Orleans café vacation and scooped into the ‘American Idol’ audition room with glasses that seemed sized for a giant.
 She went with “Oh Darling!” by the Beatles, though it was hard to discern that given the fact that she didn’t appear to be singing actual lyrics, but rather making odd syllables that vaguely resembled words.
 Lucky for Maddie, her voice was so spectacular with and rife with down-home southern soul, that being intelligible didn’t matter.
 Maybe that’s because her biggest influence is Haley Reinhart.
 No. That doesn’t seem like a valid reason.